🪰439,131 violations tracked across 67 Florida counties

 The Bottom Line

 Orlando is a tale of two cities.
-The local favorites and upscale spots tend to score well — 4 Rivers, Bahama Breeze, Bonefish Grill all earn A grades.
-But the tourist corridor along International Drive has a real problem, with multiple F-graded restaurants serving millions of visitors who have no idea what’s happening in the kitchen.
+The local favorites and upscale spots tend to score well — 4 Rivers and Bahama Breeze earn A grades, while Seasons 52, Hawkers, and Pig Floyd’s hold solid B’s.
+But even Bonefish Grill has slipped to a C. But the tourist corridor along International Drive still has problems, with several low-scoring restaurants serving millions of visitors who have no idea what’s happening in the kitchen.

 Before you eat in Orlando — whether you’re a local or a visitor — check the score first.
-Look up any Orlando restaurant on InspectFL.
+Look up any Orlando restaurant on InspectFL, or see the city rankings to compare Orlando to other Florida cities.

 Scores are calculated by InspectFL based on public DBPR inspection data.
 They are not official state ratings.
 Learn how our scoring works.